ritika-07/Brain-Tumour-Detection/README.md

 - Course code: CSE4019

 ### Da 1:
+To perform image enhancements techniques to make the input MRI scan more suitable for detecting brain tumours.

+### Da 2:
-To perform mid-level image processing techniques such as segmentation, morphological operations and feature extraction for brain tumour detection on MRI scans.
+To perform mid-level image processing techniques such as segmentation and feature extraction for brain tumour detection.